-Patients may be eligible for lutetium vipivotide tetraxetan if they meet the initiation criteria, which include patients with mCRPC who are PSMA positive as per the criteria used in VISION and who were previously treated with an APRI and at least 1 prior taxane-containing regimen.
+Patients may be eligible for lutetium vipivotide tetraxetan if they meet the initiation criteria, which include patients with mCRPC who are prostate-specific membrane antigen (PSMA)-positive as per the criteria used in the VISION trial, and who were previously treated with an APRI and at least 1 prior taxane-containing regimen.
 After receiving lutetium vipivotide tetraxetan, a patient may be eligible for olaparib if they meet the specific mutation criteria, or alternative chemotherapy if indicated.
+Note that lutetium vipivotide is currently under review for funding.